mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 recorded as that farm's :kbd:`SGADMIN` value.

 .. note:: If your action doesn't work, check that everything was entered correctly; typos are common with this kind of work!
-If you're sure everything is correct (and the problem isn't your internet connection), feel free to send an error report to the authors of this course.
-It may be that your OS doesn't understand the command QGIS is giving it.
-Since we can't test this ourselves in every OS ever made, your input would be appreciated!

 |hard| |FA| Open a Webpage Directly in QGIS
 -------------------------------------------------------------------------------